Skip to main content

 Pro / GTX (77 kWh)~33 hours~11 hours~7 hours

-The practical takeaway: Plug in at 10pm and wake up to a full battery.
-Most daily driving (30–50 miles) needs just 1–2 hours of charging per night at 7 kW.
+Practical takeaway: plug in at 10pm and you wake up to a full battery.
+A 30–50-mile daily drive is an hour or two a night at 7 kW.

 What Does It Cost to Charge an ID.4 / ID.5 at Home?

-The ID.4 achieves around 3.2 miles per kWh in real-world UK driving (the ID.5 is marginally better at ~3.3 due to its lower drag coefficient).
-Costs below are for the ID.4 Pro (77 kWh):
+We see around 3.2 miles per kWh on the ID.4 in real-world UK driving; the ID.5 edges up to 3.3 on the back of its lower drag.
+Costs below are for the ID.4 Pro (77 kWh).

 Cost per Charge (20% to 80%)